MythicAgents/zippy/documentation-payload/zippy/development.md

 ## Development Environment

-For command development, please use Godot 3.4+
+For command development, please use Godot 4.1+

 ## Adding Commands

-Look at the ls command and follow the pattern...TODO more description here...
+* Create a Signal (see tasking Node)
+* Create a Node
+* Attach the signal to the new Node
+* Create a GDScript and attach it to the new Node

 ## Adding C2 Profiles

-- Nope, just websocket profile at this time - some refactoring will need to occure to support other profiles - tho, it wouldn't be hard - I just don't care.
+- Nope, just the zippy-websocket profile at this time - support for other profiles wouldn't be difficult - I just don't care :-P